 Upon arrival in Barbados with your pet, you will be issued a landing certificate at a cost of $60 per animal.
 You need to work with a customs broker to ensure there are no delays in importing your pet.
 Petair UK can recommend a customs broker if you don’t have one.
 Once you have all the required certificates, your pet will be transported to the animal reception centre.
 This is because all pets entering the country need to be inspected by a local vet.
 There are charges for this service if you need them outside of regular working hours, so keep this in mind when planning your travel.

-If you are looking to move your pet to Barbados, then contact us today.
+If you are looking into Barbados pet travel, then contact us today.
 We have flown over 12,000 pets worldwide and have over 12 years’ experience in completing the required paperwork to ensure your journey goes smoothly.Contact Us